Directional Selection A Level Biology

 Introduction: Understanding the Forces of Natural Selection

 Natural selection, the driving force behind evolution, operates on the variation within a population.
 Individuals with advantageous traits are more likely to survive and reproduce, passing on those beneficial alleles to their offspring.
-This process, over generations, leads to changes in the genetic makeup of a population.
+That's why this process, over generations, leads to changes in the genetic makeup of a population.
 Directional selection is a specific mode of natural selection where the environment favors one extreme of a phenotypic trait, leading to a shift in the population's average towards that extreme.
 This contrasts with stabilizing selection (favoring the average) and disruptive selection (favoring both extremes).

 Mechanisms Driving Directional Selection